cacophony-wj/LeS/TROUBLESHOOTING.md

 From my user _BigMac_

 > If you hold F8 for 10 seconds it activates OSAs emergency rebind.
 Where Lshift pulls up the menu and WASD is how you nav.
 You can then rebind the keys manually.
 I use P L ; '  to nav, O and [ as yes/no and ] as toggle.

+### My sex scenes won't start, or they won't end, or they get otherwise "stuck" in some way!

+Something is causing the Papyrus scripting engine to back up and dump stacks.
+This problem is not common to everyone, but appears to affect those with older CPUs or low framerates most frequently.
+This is an unrecoverable error, the only solution is to load the game before the sex scenes bugged out and try to be more careful with your save.
+Be sure to follow best saving practices as described elsewhere in the readme, don't make heavy use of the cloud inventory systems included, and so on.
+I am in the process of tracking down a fix that will prevent this issue when the next revision is released.
+(My suspicion is a couple of badly written mods that make too many attempts at scanning the inventory.)
+Until that time, please be patient with me as I have returned to school and limited work and do not have as much time to dedicate to rebuilding my entire list from scratch.

 ### Leveling up is weird!